awsdocs/amazon-cognito-developer-guide/doc_source/cognito-user-pool-settings-advanced-security.md

 1. If you chose **Notify users** in the previous step, then you can customize the email notification messages by using the **Notification message customization** form:
 ![\[User event history\]](http://docs.aws.amazon.com/cognito/latest/developerguide/)![\[User event history\]](http://docs.aws.amazon.com/cognito/latest/developerguide/)![\[User event history\]](http://docs.aws.amazon.com/cognito/latest/developerguide/)

-1. Choose **Customize** to customize adaptive authentication notifications with both HTML and plaintext email versions\.
-To learn more about email templates, see [Message templates](cognito-user-pool-settings-message-templates.md)\.
+1. Choose **Customize** to customize adaptive authentication notifications with both HTML and plaintext versions of email messages\.
+To learn more about email message templates, see [Message templates](cognito-user-pool-settings-message-templates.md)\.

 1. Type any IP addresses that you want to **Always allow**, or **Always block**, regardless of the advanced security risk assessment\.
 Specify the IP address ranges in [CIDR notation](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing#CIDR_notation) \(such as 192\.168\.100\.0/24\)\.